Inclusivity in medical schools

 EDI Alliance Board

-• Dr Mairead Corrigan – Queen’s University Belfast
+• Dr Mairead Corrigan – Queens University Belfast

 • Dr Enam Haque – University of Manchester

-• Dr Brigit McWade – Lancaster University
+• Dr Brigit McWade – University of Lancaster

 Why it’s important